cypress-io/github-action/docs/MAINTENANCE.md

 This updates all [examples](../examples) to cypress@latest.

-[.github/workflows/example-install-only.yml](../.github/workflows/example-install-only.yml) contains a hard-coded Cypress version number.
-This can be updated by hand.

 After updating the examples locally, they can be committed with git and a pull request opened on GitHub.

 ### Updating pnpm examples